greener-group/GB99dms/README.md

 This repository contains the force field, training scripts, simulation scripts and data described in the paper:

 Greener JG.
-Differentiable simulation to develop molecular dynamics force fields for disordered proteins, bioRxiv pending (2023)
+Differentiable simulation to develop molecular dynamics force fields for disordered proteins, [bioRxiv](https://www.biorxiv.org/content/10.1101/2023.08.29.555352) (2023)

 Please cite the paper if you use the force field.
 The validation trajectories and explicit solvent training trajectories are on [Zenodo](https://zenodo.org/record/8298226).